fluid-queue/fluid-queue/CONTRIBUTING.md

 Large pull requests will be squashed and merged, and should have a more detailed commit message to cover all the changes.

 In either case, remember that the commit itself shows the line-by-line changes, so while we request your commit messages be accurate and complete, they don't need to be _verbose_.

+### Branch Naming

+Branch names within the repository should consist of two parts: `tag/branch-name`.
+The tag should be a brief description of the type of work being done, and the name should be a concise description of the work being done.
+Tags should be a single word; names may be multiple words, separated by spaces.
+Starting the branch name with a tag helps to more quickly understand the purpose of a branch.

+We would recommend using the following tags if possible, to maintain consistency within the repository:

+- `feature`: implementation of new features
+- `bugfix`: fixing a bug or regression in an existing feature
+- `docs`: working on the included documentation
+- `refactor`: refactoring part of the codebase without intruducing a new feature or fixing any bugs
+- `dev`: working on the repository's workflows, linter configuration, etc

+This is not an exhaustive list of tags that can be used, however it should cover most cases.

+This convention is not required for external contributors, as external branches belong to their own repositories, however we expect to follow this convention internally.

 ## Join The Project Team